SOUTH ASIAN UNIVERSITY

 MA (Economics)

 The duration of the Masters program is two years (four semesters).
-Students need to complete a 64-credit coursework, consisting of 9 core courses and 5 optional courses (each worth 4 credits), and a dissertation (worth 8 credits).
-The core courses consist of two-course sequences in Microeconomics, Macroeconomics and Development Economics, and one course each on Mathematical Methods in Economics, Statistics and Introductory Econometrics, and South Asian Economic Development.
+Students need to complete a 80-credit coursework, consisting of 14 core courses, 5 optional courses and a dissertation (worth 8 credits).
+The core courses include two-course sequences in Microeconomics, Macroeconomics and Development Economics, and one course each on Mathematical Methods in Economics, Statistics and Introductory Econometrics, and South Asian Economic Development.
+In addition, the students also need to opt for courses offered by other departments, amounting to 6 credits.

 The sequence of the courses is as follows: